btuhany/GameEngine/README.md

 # OpenGL Game Engine

 This is a 2D/3D game engine developed from scratch using **C++** and the **OpenGL API**.
-It's designed for learning and experimenting with various game & engine development concepts and techniques, including rendering, physics, and system architecture.

-This is my first attempt at developing a game engine.
+This is my first attempt at developing a game engine for learning and experimenting with various game & engine development concepts and techniques, including rendering, physics, and system architecture.
 With this project, I started learning OpenGL and improving my fundamental knowledge of C/C++.

 The purpose of this project is to
 - Improve my programming skills by learning C++ and OpenGL,